 “Well.
 The janitor is gonna get a kick out of this in the morning…” I sighed and retrieved my dagger from the remains of the demon.
 It still glowed with blue light, and pulsated hungrily in my hands.
 Not only did this thing sense out demonic souls, but it was literally made to devour them, inevitably sending the demon back to Hell.
 Silver glyphs were written deep into the metal, wrapping their way around the hilt.
 Whenever I picked up the dagger and held it, I could feel the glyphs shudder beneath my skin, as if they were giving me praise.
 At least one of us felt happy…

 I made my way outside of the school and met up with my ‘getaway partner’.
-She insisted I call her that, aside the fact that she was just my ridiculous best friend, Olivia Cooper, who was way more excited about my demon slaying endeavours than I was.
+She insisted I call her that, aside the fact that she was just my ridiculous best friend, Olivia Walker, who was way more excited about my demon slaying endeavours than I was.

 “So…Ashes to ashes, dust to dust?”
 She said when I slid into the passenger seat of my Dodge Charger, its engine rumbling a little less subtly than I’d like.